From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Delicate and multigap topology

 Abundant examples of unstable invariants have been characterized over the past five years.
 In few-band systems with mirror symmetry, given certain condition on mirror eigenvalues of the energy bands, \emph{returning Thouless pump} $\textrm{RTP}\in\mathbb{Z}$ invariant can be defined~\cite{Nelson:2021}, which corresponds to a quantized Chern number on half of the Brillouin zone (which is reverted on the complementary half).
 Furthermore, the Hopf invariant was found to extend to models with arbitrarily many bands as long as these are all non-degenerate throughout the 3D momentum space~\cite{Lapierre:2021}.
-Crucially, spinless $PT$-symmetric systems turned out to be a particularly fertile ground for delicate and multigap topology.
+Crucially, spinless-$PT$-symmetric systems turned out to be a particularly fertile ground for delicate and multigap topology.
 Beyond the already introduced non-Abelian invariant, any pair of energy bands in 2D can carry an \emph{Euler class} $e \in \mathbb{Z}$~\cite{Bouhon:2020}.
 Non-zero values of $e$ lead to fingerprints in QGT~\cite{Jankowski:2025b} and imply that the bands must be tied together with a minimum of $2\!\abs{e}$ Dirac points.
-Further topological measures (real Hopf invariants, Pontryagin invariants, and isoclinic winding numbers) were introduced for collections of bands in spinless $PT$-symmetric models in 3D~\cite{Lim:2023,Davoyan:2024,Jankowski:2024b}.
+Further topological measures (real Hopf invariants, Pontryagin invariants, and isoclinic winding numbers) were introduced for collections of bands in spinless-$PT$-symmetric models in 3D~\cite{Lim:2023,Davoyan:2024,Jankowski:2024b}.
+Besides their solid theoretical understanding, multiple instances of delicate and multigap topological band structures have been realized in synthetic platforms, especially in acoustic~\cite{Jiang:2024,Cheng:2025,Mo:2025b}, optical~\cite{Guo:2021}, and electric-circuit~\cite{Wang:2023} setups.

-While such unstable topological models appear to be rather remote from applications to realistic crystalline solids, valuable insights have been gained by considering their non-linear optical properties.
+While such unstable topological models appear to be rather remote from applications to electronic band structures in realistic crystalline solids, valuable insights have been gained by considering non-linear optical properties of such prospective electronic realizations.
 In particular, the shift current [Fig.~\ref{fig:shift}(\textbf{a})] constitutes a dc-response of non-centrosymmetric crystals to an ac-field of the form